Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Channel estimation

 Let $Q_A$ denote the discrete random variable with realizations $q_A \in \mathbb{R}$, taking values $q_{wm}$ and having a probability distribution as detailed above.
 Let $Q_B$ denote the random variable associated to Bob's homodyne measurement outcome of the position-quadrature operator, taking values in $\mathbb{R}$.
 Then, for characterizing the isometric channels $\mathcal{U}_{A\rightarrow BE}$ in $\mathcal{S}$, Alice and Bob calculate the parameters $\gamma_{11}$, $\gamma_{12}$, and $\gamma_{22}$ from their data.
-Due to the fact that we are operating in the asymptotic regime (with no finite-size statistical effects), the following equalities hold
+Due to the fact that we are operating in the asymptotic regime (with no finite-size statistical effects), the following equalities hold for protocols with homodyne detection

+Now consider the discrete-modulation protocols with heterodyne detection.
+Let $Q_A$ denote the discrete random variable with realizations $q_A \in \mathbb{R}$, taking values $q_{wm}$ and having a probability distribution as detailed above.
+Let $P_A$ denote the discrete random variable with realizations $p_A \in \mathbb{R}$, taking values $p_{wm}$ and having a probability distribution as detailed above.
+Let $Q_B$ denote the random variable associated to Bob's heterodyne measurement outcome of the position-quadrature operator, taking values in $\mathbb{R}$.
+Let $P_B$ denote the random variable associated to Bob's heterodyne measurement outcome of the momentum-quadrature operator, taking values in $\mathbb{R}$.
+Then, in the asymptotic regime the following equalities hold for protocols with heterodyne measurement